SRG: Score-based Relaxation-guided Generation for Mixed Integer Linear Programming: Our Method

 Leveraging the bipartite graph embedding $\mathbf{g}$ as the structural condition, we formulate MILP solution prediction as a conditional generative task.
-Our goal is to learn a parameterized distribution $q_{\theta}(x|\mathbf{g})$ that approximates the target distribution of optimal solutions $p(x^*|\mathbf{g})$.
+Our goal is to learn a parameterized distribution $q_\theta(x|\mathbf{g})$ that approximates the target distribution of optimal solutions $p_{\mathrm{data}}^\sigma(x|\mathbf{g})$.
 Unlike deterministic approaches that output a single prediction, this probabilistic formulation enables sampling of diverse candidate solutions from the learned distribution, thereby increasing the likelihood of finding high-quality solutions.
 A standard approach to achieve this is to minimize the KL divergence:

-However, directly minimizing Eq.~(\ref{eq:baseline_kl}) remains a purely data-driven approach that does not explicitly leverage feasibility or objective-quality signals intrinsic to the MILP structure, potentially causing generated solutions to deviate from feasible and near-optimal regions.
-Moreover, relying solely on data-driven alignment can make the model overly dependent on dataset-specific correlations, increasing susceptibility to dataset bias.
-Motivated by Theorem \ref{thm:dual_convergence}, which establishes that Lagrangian relaxed solutions possess desirable feasibility and optimality guarantees for MILP problems, we propose to integrate Lagrangian relaxation as explicit guidance into probability distribution modeling.
+However, directly minimizing Eq.~(\ref{eq:baseline_kl}) remains a purely data-driven approach that does not explicitly leverage feasibility or optimality signals intrinsic to the MILP structure, potentially causing generated solutions to deviate from feasible and near-optimal regions under the same finite sampling budget.
+Moreover, relying solely on data-driven alignment can make the model overly dependent on dataset-specific correlations, specifically given finite training samples and limited solver computation time \citep{Sun23}, increasing susceptibility to dataset bias.

+Motivated by Eq.~\ref{eq:relaxation_loss}, which establishes that relaxed solutions possess desirable feasibility and optimality guarantees for MILP problems, we propose to integrate relaxation-based objective and feasibility terms as explicit guidance into probability distribution modeling.